Why coding isn’t enough to build a startup

 2. How to create a sustainable business model

 Building a product is like designing a car.
-It might be sleek, powerful, and beautifully engineered, but without fuel, it won’t go anywhere.
-In a startup, that fuel is money.
+It can be sleek, powerful, and beautifully engineered, but without fuel it doesn’t go anywhere.

+In a startup, that fuel is money – and money comes from a business model that works.
 It’s not enough to have a great product, you need a way to make it profitable.
 That’s why pricing, sales, and growth strategies are just as important as the technology itself.

 How will you charge customers?
 A subscription, a one-time payment, or based on usage?
 How will you convince people to buy?
 And will the money you make cover what it costs to get new customers?

 These are business challenges, not technical ones.
 And ignoring them can be fatal.
-While code builds the product.
-Strategy builds the business.
+A practical way to start is to choose one pricing shape and test it hard:

 3. How to sell your product